 Apply Vaseline to any raw, eroded areas several times each day until they heal completely — typically in about a week

-Side effects of skin surgery
+Potential side effects of skin lesion surgery

 Although these procedures are very well tolerated by almost all patients and complications are exceedingly rare, there are potential risks: